aikaterna/aikaterna-cogs/dungeon_readme.md

 - A new user joins the server.
 - They are given the autorole.
 - They proceed as normal through the server’s verification/role awarding/welcome channels.
+- If autoban is on, they will be banned instead of sent to the dungeon.

 How to set it up: